Anatomical pathology technologist

 - confidence in your own judgement

-- a proactive and self-motivated approach to work
+- a proactive and self-motivated approach to work with a willingness to learn and develop professionally

-- knowledge of the Human Tissue Act and coronial law.
+- knowledge of legal and ethical frameworks, including the Human Tissue Act 2004 and coronial procedures in England and Wales (procurator fiscal procedures in Scotland).

 If you're working for the NHS, or an organisation which provides NHS services, you'll also be expected to have an understanding of how the NHS values apply to your work.